Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Self-made endeavors

-“I had a financial advisor who was a retired PGA club pro,” Membrillo said.
+“I had a financial advisor who was a retired PGA club pro,” Membrillo recalled.
 “While he did not have a college degree, he had over 25 years of business experience running a large golf club and pro shop.
 When he transitioned to financial advising, he obtained all the needed certifications and training from the national investment company he worked for.”

 Did you find this content helpful?